korpling/ANNIS/docs/user-guide/src/import-and-config/visualizations-list.md

 and configuration file (*.config) for the visualization, which are place in the ExtData folder of the relANNIS corpus (see HTML Visualization Guide for details).
-To configure the stylesheet name, use the value `config:filename`, where filename is the common name of both the .config and the .css files, without the extension.
+To configure the stylesheet name, use the value `config = "filename"`, where filename is the common name of both the .config and the .css files, without the extension.